imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 		</session>

-##How to lookup a JDBC Ressource from a Plugin
+##How to lookup a JDBC Resource from a Plugin
-Similar to a EJB JNDI Lookup a Plugin class can also lookup an existing JDBC Ressource  to query a database using SQL statements.
-The same principle explaind in this section is applicable to all resources (such as JMS destinations, JavaMail sessions, and so on).
+Similar to a EJB JNDI Lookup a Plugin class can also lookup an existing JDBC Resource  to query a database using SQL statements.
+The same principle explained in this section is applicable to all resources (such as JMS destinations, JavaMail sessions, and so on).
 The resource-ref element in the sun-ejb-jar.xml deployment descriptor file maps the JNDI name of a resource reference to the resource-ref element in the ejb-jar.xml J2EE deployment descriptor file.
 This is similar to a EJB lookup explained before.
 The resource lookup in the Plugin code looks like this:

 		public void init(WorkflowContext actx) throws Exception {
 			super.init(actx);